Projects per year

 I am a member of the Red Internacional de Estudios sobre el Exilio Filosófico Español (RIEFE).
 At Strathclyde, I am part of the Centre for the Social History of Health and Healthcare.

-I teach a range of undergraduate and postgraduate language classes in addition to second and third year classes focussing on Spanish history and film.
+I teach Spanish Language, History, Film and Philosophy at all levels.
 My specialist honours courses include Translation Studies: Key Debates And Theories and Shaping Spain: Ideas, Beliefs, and Identity amongst others.

 I was nominated for a Strathclyde Teaching Excellence Award in 2014 and 2015 by my students.